Ensono/amido.github.io/docs/workloads/azure/data/getting_started/ingest_pipeline_deployment_azure.md

 :::

 Continue to make any further amendments required to the new workload, re-running the DevOps pipeline as required.
-If including data quality checks, update the (`ingest_dq`) file in the repository with details of checks required on the data.
+If including data quality checks, update the (`ingest_dq`) file in the repository with details of checks required on the data (see [data quality configuration](../data_engineering/data_quality_azure.md#json-configuration-file-for-great-expectations) for further details).

 ## Step 8: Deploy new workload in further environments